-- Iraqis often recite the narrative that Kuwait was historically part of Iraq (as Mesopotamia and as part of the Ottoman province of Basra) and had been artificially created as a British puppet state with imposed borders intended to restrict Iraq’s access to the coastline.
+Iraqis often recite the narrative that Kuwait was historically part of Iraq (as Mesopotamia and as part of the Ottoman province of Basra) and had been artificially created as a British puppet state with imposed borders intended to restrict Iraq’s access to the coastline.
 This is one means of justifying the intervention.

 - The US had been a supporter of Saddam Hussein and the Iraqi military when it suited their agenda.
 Although there are many conflicting versions of the transcript of the famous conversation between Saddam and the US Ambassador to Iraq (April Glaspie) as troops were beginning to amass in the south, the general consensus is that Saddam believed he had the go-ahead to invade Iraq and that the US would stay out of their affairs.
 Whether or not this was merely a miscommunication, error in judgement or a deliberate trap to lure Iraq into making a blunder that would give the US an excuse to intervene and deal with the Iraqi problem, is anyone’s best guess.

 - Kuwait were ill-prepared to put up any sort of resistance themselves.
 There was no perceived need to invest heavily in national defence at that time, even with high standards of living.
 Saddam Hussein could essentially walk right in through an open door, and then keep on walking (towards Saudi Arabia).
 All the seized assets and strategic access to the Arabian Gulf were very enticing prizes indeed.

-- The rumour mill circulated notions that Kuwaitis were growing increasingly dissatisfied with their leadership under their Emir, Jaber Al-Ahmad Al-Jaber Al-Sabah who had just established a contested national assembly in 1990 after four years of a dissolved parliament, that triggered a political crisis.
+- The rumour mill circulated notions that Kuwaitis were growing increasingly dissatisfied with state control and their leadership under their Emir, Jaber Al-Ahmad Al-Jaber Al-Sabah who had just established a contested national assembly in 1990 after four years of a dissolved parliament, that triggered a political crisis.
 Iraq may have been convinced that many Kuwaitis would welcome a ‘liberation’ of sorts; which turned out not to be the case.

 Iraqi Brutality vs. Kuwaiti Resistance